 The firearms owner/user must be aware of their responsibility to themselves, their family, friends, visitors, fellow shooters and to the community.
-For more information, see National Firearms Safety Code9 which includes the following safe handling procedures:
+For more information, see National Firearms Safety Code which includes the following safe handling procedures:

-- separating the storage of firearms and ammunition - keeping firearms locked and inaccessible to children.
+- separate the storage of firearms and ammunition - keep firearms locked and inaccessible to children.